vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Siva returns to Pārvatī, tells her about her father’s intention and is about to take ´ his leave, when Pārvatī assures him not to despair, since she will choose him.
 If he has any doubt, she will choose him right there.
 Pārvatī plucks a flowering branch from the aśoka tree and laying it on his shoulder says ‘you have been chosen by me’.
 22

-21 Nīlakaṇt.ha’s commentary (MBhB) does not really help: tes.u ca vardhamānes.u rudro bālavad rāgadves.aś¯unyo brahmavidyāparanāmnyā umāyā vaśago bhavitīty etad atra pra darśyate | 22 SP 12.21–63 continues with several other things, among which another myth in which Siva puts Pārvatī to the test.
+21 Nīlakaṇt.ha’s commentary (MBhB) does not really help: tes.u ca vardhamānes.u rudro bālavad rāgadves.aśūnyo brahmavidyāparanāmnyā umāyā vaśago bhavitīty etad atra pra darśyate | 22 SP 12.21–63 continues with several other things, among which another myth in which Siva puts Pārvatī to the test.
 He assumes the form of a crocodile who has seized a child. ´ Pārvatī liberates the child by giving her tapas away to the crocodile, who reveals his true nature.